dreamhalls/testgit/readme.txt

-Git is a distributed version control system.
+<attachment contenteditable="false" data-atts="%5B%5D" data-aid=".atts-435d6535-5fa9-41c8-bbde-a75149ac3e9f"></attachment><p>Git is a distributed version control system.
 Git is free software distributed under the GPL.
 Git has a mutable index called stage.
-Git tracks changes

-Creating a new branch is quick.
-Creating a new branch is quick AND simple.
+Git tracks changes Creating a new branch is quick.
+Creating a new branch is quick AND simple. wulalalala lalalala</p><p><br></p>

-wulalalala

-lalalala